VUnit/vunit/docs/check/user_guide.rst

 .. code-block:: console

-    10000 ps - check -  ERROR - Expected active read enable at this point
+    10000 ps - default -  ERROR - Expected active read enable at this point

 If you wish to have another log level than the default one set by ``new_checker`` you can override this for each check call.
 For example